-There is an invincible, indestructible and co-dependent connection between humans and computers.
-And no. It is not the wireless.
-The relationship represents a combination of organic thinking and machine calculating one of which can hardly exist without the other.
-In many ways, this correlation shapes the present as we know it and promises the future we all have seen in expensive Hollywood productions.
-Quite so often, it produces physically imagined forms of droids, robots and cyborgs.
+There is an invincible, indestructible, and co-dependent connection between humans and computers.
+And no. It is not wireless.
+The relationship represents a combination of organic thinking and machine calculation, one of which can hardly exist without the other.
+In many ways, this correlation shapes the present as we know it and promises the future we have all seen in expensive Hollywood productions.
+Quite often, it produces physically imagined forms of droids, robots, and cyborgs.
 Most importantly, however, this relationship is based on the differences and similarities between humans and computers and the ways in which what one of them lacks can be fulfilled by what the other one has.

 Similarities between Humans and Computers